Our Organisation Search Quick Links

 Legislation

 A variety of legislation pertains to those with responsibility for equines (horses, ponies, and donkeys).
-These are outlined here.
+These are outlined on this page.

 Ireland’s first Nitrates Action Programme under the Nitrates Directive came into operation in 2006.
 Regulations were introduced to put this Action Programme into law.
 A second Action Programme was finalised in 2010.
 A third Action Programme was finalised in 2014, a fourth Action Programme in 2017 and a fifth Action Programme has been agreed and given legal effect in 2022:

-If you apply for the Basic Income Support for Sustainability (BISS) previously known as Basic Payment Scheme (BPS), the Regulations are also part of Conditionality ( previously known as cross-compliance).
-Conditionality relates to the climate and the environment, public health, animal health and plant health, and animal welfare.
+If you apply for the Basic Income Support for Sustainability (BISS) the Regulations are also part of Conditionality.
+Read more about Conditionality which relates to the climate and the environment, public health, animal health and plant health, and animal welfare.
 Non compliance with conditionality puts other CAP scheme payments at risk.
 It is very important to understand the Regulations and know exactly how they apply to you, and what to do on your farm.

-Further information on Nitrates Regulations and Cross Compliance is available here
+Further information on Nitrates Regulations and Nitrates is available here

 Control of Horses Act 1996

-If you keep the horse in a control area designated under the Control of Horses Act 1996, (http://www.irishstatutebook.ie/eli/1996/act/37/enacted/en/html) you must have a horse license for it as well as the microchip and passport.
+If you keep the horse in a control area designated under the Control of Horses Act 1996 you must have a horse license for it as well as the microchip and passport.
+In this context “horse licence” means a licence granted by a local authority under section 20 of the legislation pertaining to control of horses act 1996.

 You are liable for any injury or damage caused by your horse to other people or to property.